 Phyfe WHP (1901) Five Thousand Facts and Fancies, GP Putnam's Sons, pg 250.

-Many people have heard of Author Jones (1926 - 2007), the creator of Nautilus exercise machines, but few today have heard of the exercise machines of Dr Gustav Zander, 100 year earlier.
-Jonas Gustav Vilhelm Zander (1835-1920) was a Swedish physician and orthopedist, who in 1879 created several weight training machines which used special shaped cams to provide muscular tension through a full range of motion (sound familiar?).
+Many people have heard of Author Jones (1926 - 2007), the creator of Nautilus exercise machines, but few today have heard of the exercise machines of Dr. Gustav Zander, 100 years earlier.
+Jonas Gustav Vilhelm Zander (1835-1920) was a Swedish physician and orthopedist, who in 1879 created several weight training machines that used special-shaped cams to provide muscular tension through a full range of motion (sound familiar?).
 By 1906, he established Institutes throughout the world, in 146 countries.
 His exercise machines were also found in health spas throughout the western world and were widespread in the US in the early 20th century.
 Jones insisted that he developed and designed Nautilus machines without any knowledge of Zander's inventions.

 In 1875, Nipher academic paper relating to muscular performance in work is published in America's first scientific journal.
 The journal article mentions strength adaptation, daily work volume (kgr.-meters), dynamometer, and differentiates 'static work' versus 'dynamic work'.
 Nipher also later published a study on a form of serial positioning effect.

-FE Nipher, Assistant Professor of Physics in Washington University (1875).
+FE Nipher, Assistant Professor of Physics at Washington University (1875).
 On the Mechanical work done by a muscle before exhaustion.
 American Journal of Science and Arts.
 9(100), 130-137.